 Everybody's uplifted spirits suddenly sagged like wet tarps.
-There blinking on Izzy's screen were the answers to their problem… but no one had any idea how to reach them.
+Blinking on Izzy's screen were the answers to their problem… but they had no idea how to reach them.

 "But Mimi, you can't go out in this cold!"
 Mrs. Tachikawa spluttered as Mimi pulled her green hat over her hair.
 "And what will people say if they see you with…?!"

-Mimi ignored her hyperventilating parent and left the apartment with Palmon at her side, still limping a little with her tender foot.
-"C'mon, Mimi, we're late already," Palmon pressed.
+Mimi ignored her hyperventilating mother and left the apartment with Palmon at her side, still limping a little with her tender foot.
+"C'mon, Mimi, we're late already," Palmon said.

 "I know, I know!"
 Mimi huffed, then glanced back at her building.
 Her mother just would not let her get away once she knew where she was going.
 It annoyed her a little, but she could also understand; her mother was just as scared as she was.